15 Slang Words You Didn’t Know Were in the Dictionary

 English is an ever-evolving language, so as words make their way into the mainstream, they also make it into the dictionary.
 Here are some surprising slang terms that with their recent addition to the dictionary are now, like, totally legit.

 As the way we do things changes, our language adapts to the new customs as well.
 Take watching TV: Thanks to streaming services like Netflix, Hulu, and Amazon Prime, we no longer just get one episode a week.
-Entire seasons are available at once, so we can sit down and watch them back-to-back, or “binge” them.
-New shows that are worthy of such a binge are deemed “bingeable.”
-For example, “Netflix’s Unbelievable is the most bingeable show I’ve watched in a while—I finished it in two days.”
-(This is how words get added to the dictionary.)
+Entire seasons are available at once, so we can sit down and watch them back-to-back, or "binge" them.
+New shows that are worthy of such a binge are deemed "bingeable."
+For example, "Netflix's Tiger King is the most bingeable show I've watched in a while—I finished it in two days."

 If you thought "hophead" was an old-fashioned term for someone who uses drugs, you'd be correct: Urban Dictionary notes it goes all the way back before the beatniks of the '50s to the jazz era of the 1920s and '30s, and that meaning may be one of 30 slang words from the 1920s that are worth bringing back.
 But Merriam-Webster has added a new slang definition of the word for today: simply someone who likes to drink beer, especially hoppy beer and ale.
 For example, "Hopheads will go crazy for the taste of this IPA."